Agoric/agoric-sdk/packages/zoe/docs/zoe-zcf.md

 whether the code used in different contract instances is the same.
-In the future ([Issue](https://github.com/Agoric/agoric-sdk/issues/3871)), a user will be able to get the hash from an installation, so that a user can compare the hash with the hash of code hosted off-chain.
+In the future ([Issue](https://github.com/Agoric/agoric-sdk/issues/3871)), a user will be able to get the hash of the code from an installation, so that a user can compare the hash with the hash of code hosted off-chain.

 Anyone with an `installation` can ask the Zoe Service to create a new